raewtf/raewtf.github.io/_posts/2026-02-17-labsylle-manual.md

 > A cool word puzzle game, all about the "building blocks" of the English language.

 *Labsylle* is a puzzle game.
 All about syllables.
 It's easy to play: you swap around these syllable blocks, two at a time, and try to assemble words.
 That's it!
 Once you get started, though, it's hard to stop yourself from saying "just one more".
-Pop in and out of themed puzzle packs at ease — suspend, and then resume, exactly where you left off.
+Pop in and out of themed puzzle paks at ease — suspend, and then resume, exactly where you left off.
 Perfect to play on the bus, waiting in line, or anywhere you need a quick puzzle fix.
 Who knows?
 You might even learn a new word or three!

 We're not skimping, either.
 The game includes over four hundred and fifty word puzzles, and an expansive dictionary of *"Quik-Words"*, for you to barrel through in sixty second bursts — how many rounds can you complete in that time?
-If you want a break from all the words words words, there are also a hundred *bonus* puzzles centered on shapes and math equations.
+If you want a break from all the words words words, there are also about 50 *bonus* puzzles centered on shapes — the perfect counterpart.
 That's Labsylle, explained to you in one hundred and sixty eight words — are you in?

 # Gameplay Basics